 Unique Sonic Characteristics

-NuPrime have unravelled those parameters with which they can tailor each product to have unique sonic characteristics.
-Opinions and personal taste will forever differ, and so there will always be those who want a smoother, creamier, warmer delivery, for example to add some extra romance to vocals.
-While the ST-10 is a clean sounding amp, NuPrime also offer creamier sounding amps, should that be desired.
+NuPrime has unraveled those parameters with which they can tailor each product to have unique sonic characteristics.
+Opinions and personal taste will forever differ, and so there will always be those who want a smoother, creamier, warmer delivery, for example, to add some extra romance to vocals.
+While the ST-10 is a clean sounding amp, NuPrime also offers creamier sounding amps, should that be desired.
 The choice is with the customer, and this is quite unique.

 By cleverly combining the various parameters precisely as required, NuPrime can pretty much offer custom solutions.
 For example, to quote from the amp-comparison white paper:

-This all lines up perfectly with the adagium that I keep using in these pages which is that audio equipment selection is relative, and very much dependent on system synergy and personal preference.
+This all lines up perfectly with the mantra that I keep using in these pages which is that audio equipment selection is relative, and very much dependent on system synergy and personal preference.